Python

 Adding Stack Traces

-method to record a stack trace when an error occurs:
+method to record a stack trace when an exception occurs:

 Continuous Profiling